 Some of the Great Lakes Bay Region’s youngest learners experiencing the Little Stemmers Program at the Mt.
 Pleasant Discovery Museum.

 Recognizing that some children do not have equal access to STEM assets, the Out-of-School Time Network convened a STEM Access/Equity Committee to identify and implement strategies to mitigate access & equity issues.
 The idea of a STEM Passport began after attending the U.S. News & World Report STEM Conference in the spring of 2017.
 Melisse May and Mary Adams of the Greater Cincinnati STEM Collaborative shared the passport concept with Matthew Felan, President and CEO of the Great Lakes Bay Regional Alliance, and the local committee felt a STEM Passport could increase awareness and reduce financial barriers related to accessing our regional STEM-rich institutions and programs.

 The job is not done, however.
 The initiative continues to explore opportunities to build on the region’s STEM strength, and seizing some opportunities will depend on finding the needed funding.

 Another important form of support comes from individuals and organizations that contribute time, talent and passion to STEM efforts.
 The local chapter of the American Chemical Society, for instance, has about 650 members who serve Midland, Bay, Saginaw, Gratiot, and Isabella counties.
 These scientific professionals, teachers, and others interested in science, technology, engineering, and math take part in a range of community outreach activities.
 Similarly, the region’s chapter of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers is active in STEM support, including hosting an annual Science Bowl that quizzes students on their knowledge and rewards their achievements.

-Employees from several local companies also work with students in a variety of ways that allow them to share their passion and insight with future generations.
+Employees from several local companies also work with students and educators in a variety of ways that allow them to share their passion and insight with future generations.